fullptr/apecs/README.md

 ```

 ## Iteration
-Iteration is implmented using C++20 coroutines.
+Iteration is implmented using C++20 ranges.
 There are two main ways of doing interation; iterating over all entities, and iterating over a *view*; a subset of the entities containing only a specific set of components.

 Iterating over all
 ```cpp